 - Find the Lego Star Wars game icon on your home screen

-- Press the Options button on your controller (3 lines to right of touchpad)
+- Press the Options button on your controller (3 lines to the right of the touchpad)

 - Select “Check for update“